 What are Forex Spreads?

 Spread is one of the ways CFD brokers make their money.
 When you place a trade, there is a difference between the price you are willing to pay for a currency pair and the price a seller is willing to sell.
 The difference between these two prices is referred to as the spread.
-You may be wondering how the spread which is measured in pips translates to money.
-We have this covered in another section of this article.
+The spread is also the basis for a form of trading known as spread betting.

 Here are the common spreads in forex trading

 1) Variable spreads: A broker offers variable spreads if they pass on the best bid price at a certain time.
 The variability depends on the broker and the currency pair(s) or CFDs.
 Variable spreads are constantly changing and are cheaper when liquidity is high.
 However, they are subjected to high volatility due to economic news and macroeconomic events.

 2) Fixed spreads: Fixed spreads are consistent.
 Most of the time, they remain unchanged regardless of market conditions.
 It is easier to plan your trading fees with fixed spreads because they are not constantly changing like variable spreads.
 It is important to note that fixed spreads can change dramatically during important news events.
 Other than this, they are constant.